 Cameron Makes Pitch Against Brexit.
 Dessin kak.
 Bojesen brexit.
 Brexit infographics.
 Brexit infographics 1.
 Brexit EU referendum Cameron cartoon.
 Briefing paper 2.
 Infographic: Road to Brexit.
 Brexit: The (animated) Movie.
-Brexit and it's Debate Explained in 2 minutes for Students and Kids.
-Brexit for Dummies (rt)
+Brexit and it's Debate Explained in 2 minutes for Students and Kids | Effect on EU & Britain Economy.

-The final result went 52 to 48 per cent in favour of Brexit - so what are the pros and cons of leaving the European Union?
-How we got here The Conservative's general election victory last year activated a manifesto pledge to hold a referendum on Britain's membership of the European Union by the end of 2017.
-David Cameron made the promise at a time when he was under pressure from Eurosceptic backbenchers – and when the Tories appeared to be losing votes to Ukip.
-Most political commentators agree that, given a free hand, he would not have wanted a referendum.
+In 2015, the Tory Party’s general election victory activated a manifesto pledge to hold a referendum on the UK’s membership of the EU.
+David Cameron made the promise at a time when he was under pressure from Eurosceptic backbenchers and when the Conservatives appeared to be losing votes to UKIP.
+Most political commentators agree that given a free hand, he would not have wanted a referendum.
+The pros and cons of Brexit Membership fee Trade But others argued that an ”amicable divorce“ would not be possible.
 Brexit for Dummies: Everything You Need to Know About the EU Referendum.
 In a historical European vote, Britain has voted to leave the European Union.
 This vote also forced the current prime minister, David Cameron, to step down.

 Now, as Americans, you may be wondering why this is such a big deal and what this has to do with us.
 Well for one thing this decision will undoubtedly affect the global economy.
 Already, the British pound has fallen to its lowest level since 1985.
-Brexit: All you need to know about the UK leaving the EU.
-Image copyright Getty Images This article is designed to be an easy-to-understand guide on what happens now that the UK has voted to leave the European Union.
+Consequently, since the news was announced, US stocks have simultaneously plummeted.
+This will affect many global markets, which is why leaders such as President Obama have spoken out against the "Brexit.